Seiderlord/obesta-demo/README.md

 # Problem

-Imagine you have a good idea for a e-commerce business.
+Imagine you have a good idea for an e-commerce business.
 And your idea needs a software that offers various services for their users.
 The software should be:
 - easily-accessible on all devices